-Variable Name voteSpaeth Name HARV to BRYVNormalizations varVote (7) ---
+Variable Name Spaeth Name Normalizations vote HARV to BRYV varVote (7)

 This variable provides information about each justice's vote in the case.
 It appears in the Justice Centered Datasets only.
 A regular concurrence is when the justice agrees with the Court's opinion as well as its disposition.
 A special concurrence (i.e., a concurrence in the judgment) is when the justice agrees with the Court's disposition but not its opinion.
-A jurisdictional dissent is when the justice disagrees with the Court's assertion of jurisdiction.
+A jurisdictional dissent is when the justice disagrees with the Court's assertion or denial of jurisdiction.
+Such votes are counted as nonparticipations.